 19 graduates of the training of trainers in prehospital care were interviewed for this impact assessment in December 2023 and January 2024.
 The intended number was higher, but the trainers were difficult to reach.
-24% of the beneficiaries did not pick up, and the phone number of 40% was no longer working.
-The remaining 36% are the 19 who took part in the survey.
-No beneficiary declined participation.
-Realizing the low response rate, we reoriented the questionnaire to give it more qualitative character.
-Open questions were given a priority so as to provide deeper insight into the respondents situation.
+24% of the beneficiaries did not respond, and the phone numbers of 40% of participants were no longer working.
+The remaining 36% are the 19 who took part in the survey, and no beneficiary declined participation.

+Realizing the low response rate, we reoriented the questionnaire to give it a more qualitative character.
+Open questions were given a priority so as to provide deeper insight into the respondents' situation.

 The research sample includes 5 women and 14 men.
-63% of respondents worked only in Addis Abeba, 26% only outside of the capital and 10% both in and outside of Addis Abeba.
+63% of respondents worked only in Addis Ababa, 26% only outside of the capital and 10% both in and outside of Addis Ababa.
 As trainers, they provided instruction mostly to nurses, EMT and other trainers.
 The average respondent had 2.75 years of experience as a trainer.
 The least experienced instructor had only started to teach, and the most experienced one had taught for 8 years at the time of the interview.

 The respondents differed with respect to their activity as trainers.
 13 (68%) of them said they had not trained anyone over the past month, and 7 (37%) declared they had not trained anyone over the past 6 months.
 Those who can be described as active trainers, trained on average 68 people over the 6 months preceding the survey.
-It should be noted that being more or less active as a trainer may result from access to opportunities to teach, and not just from attitudes.
+It should be noted that being more or less active as a trainer may be a result of access to opportunities to teach, and not just from attitudes.